 \subsection{Implications}

-\textbf{For researchers.} This study reveals the significant differences between academia and industry in the integration of UAVs with LLMs.
-Academia typically focuses on theoretical modeling and the exploration of new technologies (e.g., 52.7\% using \textit{External-Offboard Invocation} modes), while industry is more concerned with practical applications and system integration (e.g., 50\% using \textit{Hybrid-Onboard Assistive} modes).
-Researchers should pay more attention to the technological needs in real-world applications, especially regarding real-time performance, robustness, and safety.
-Researchers should focus on developing lightweight models that can operate with low latency and high efficiency~\cite{edgeLLM2025survey}, particularly for complex tasks such as \textit{Multi-UAV Task Reasoning and Planning} and \textit{Control Logic and Command Generation}, optimizing algorithms to improve the accuracy and performance.
-Additionally, industry developers are concerned with the security and interpretability of large models.
-Researchers should enhance studies on model transparency and interpretability, developing technologies that ensure data privacy and security in critical tasks, thereby better supporting the widespread application of UAVs.
+\textbf{For researchers.} Our study reveals the significant differences between researchers' and developers' practices in integrating UAVs with LLMs.
+Researchers focus on theoretical modeling and the exploration of new approaches (e.g., 52.7\% using \textit{External-Offboard Invocation} modes), while developers are more concerned with practical applications and system integration (e.g., 50\% using \textit{Hybrid-Onboard Assistive} modes).
+To bridge this gap, researchers should align with real-world needs regarding real-time performance, robustness, and safety.
+Priority should be given to developing lightweight models for resource-constrained devices~\cite{edgeLLM2025survey,xu2024ondevicelanguagemodelscomprehensive}, particularly for complex tasks such as \textit{Multi-UAV Task Reasoning and Planning} and \textit{Control Logic and Command Generation}.
+Additionally, researchers should enhance studies on Explainable AI (XAI)~\cite{Black-Box} and trust mechanisms to address industry developers' concerns over data privacy, model transparency, and security in critical tasks.